mhardcastle/ddf-pipeline/docs/manual.md

 the method of Smith et al (2011) &mdash;
 http://adsabs.harvard.edu/abs/2011MNRAS.416..857S .
 Empirically we
 have found that the best results come from aligning with PanSTARRS, which works anywhere in the Northern hemisphere.
+The correction method 'pslocal' uses a version of the PanSTARRS catalogue optimized for this and made available through the Hertfordshire cluster, and is recommended.

 Set
 ```
 [offsets]
-method=panstarrs
+method=pslocal
 fit=mcmc
 ```
 to determine and correct for the per-direction offset from the